ripper234/values/README.md

 References and Influece
 =======================
 This work has greatly influeced my way of thinking and core vales.
-I will list these references in the order I ran into them.
+I will list these references in the order I encountered them in my life.

 1. [The Celestine Prophecy](http://en.wikipedia.org/wiki/The_Celestine_Prophecy)
 2. [The Work of Byron Katie](http://www.thework.com/), referred to me by my wife, Aya Federman Gross